Alfanous-team/alfanous/README.rst

 * Alfanous has many interfaces for many platforms: see `Interfaces`_.

-* Alfanous is Free gratis : no payment, no ads
+* Alfanous is FREE GRATIS: no payment, no ads.

 see `FAQ <https://github.com/Alfanous-team/alfanous/blob/master/FAQ.rst>`_